caiorss/mwiki/sample-wiki/refcard.md

 ![[video-file-to-be-embedded.webm]]
 ```

-Embedded video files are rendered as [\<video\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/video) html5 embedded element with controls for playing the video, including button for start playing the video, button for stopping the video and so on.
+Embedded video files are rendered as [video\](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/video) html5 DOM element with controls for playing the video, including button for start playing the video, button for stopping the video and so on.

 NOTE: It is possible to upload video files directly in the wiki editor by clicking at the button with label 'Link to Uploaded File' in the editor toolbar section 'insert'.